compilers-course-materials/inlab1/README.md

-# The Smallest Compiler
+# Neonate

 Today we're going to implement a compiler.
+It will be called Neonate, because it's fun to name things and the name will fit a theme in future weeks.

-It will compile a very small language – integers.
+It's not going to be terrifically useful, as it will only compile a very small language – integers.
 That is, it will take a user program (a number), and create an executable binary that prints the number.
 There are no files in this repository because the point of the lab is for you to see how this is